 Teams must apply by deadline.
 Online applications preferred

-A committee will shortlist the top 15 candidates to attend the boot camp in Islamabad based on their ideas
+A committee will shortlist the top up to 15 candidates to attend the boot camp in Islamabad based on their ideas

 Winners will receive seed money of $1000 each to help implement their solutions in their projects and follow-up mentorship